Dr. Sally Caird BA (Hons) MEd PhD FHEA

 My work encompasses social, environmental and economic themes, spans citizen, organisational/institutional and city levels, and involves collaborations with public and private sectors.
-This research has led to substantive contributions to curriculum across undergraduate programme modules, OpenLearn and open public education resources, external enterprise and innovation programmes, and has contributed to government consultations.
+This research has led to substantive contributions to curriculum across undergraduate and postgraduate modules, OpenLearn, public education resources, external enterprise and innovation programmes, and has contributed to government consultations.

 2014-2018 SmartDframe (OU Smart Cities Open Challenge Competition funding linked to the OU flagship MK:Smart initiative).
 This examines city approaches to the evaluation of smart city projects and programmes and their outcomes for cities and citizens.
 This led to the report A Tale of Evaluation and Reporting in UK Smart Cities which includes an analysis of smart city case studies in the UK – Birmingham, Bristol, Manchester, Milton Keynes and Peterborough. http://www.open.ac.uk/research/main/news/evaluating-smart-city-success